Community Benefits Plan

 Investing in the Places We Call Home

-We're proud to announce a $16 billion, 5-year Community Benefits Plan that builds on our ongoing work to reinvest in low- and moderate-income (LMI) communities.
+We're proud to announce a $16 billion, 5-year Community Benefits Plan that builds on our ongoing work to reinvest in low- and moderate-income (LMI) communities and neighborhoods of color.
 This plan will help increase our investment in the cities and towns we serve and help grow vibrant and diverse communities and businesses.

 Our $16 Billion Community Benefits Plan